Joyà

 Joyà is an 80-minute long resident show at the Vidanta resort in the Riviera Maya, Mexico, produced as a collaboration between Cirque du Soleil and its subsidiary Cirque du Soleil Events + Experiences (formerly 45 Degrees).
 It is Cirque du Soleil's first resident show in Latin America.

 Culture meets nature

 Joyà premiered on November 8, 2014, inside a custom-built theatre set in the jungle, with a 600 guests capacity.
 The exterior design of the theatre was inspired by organic forms in a clearing surrounded by trees.
 Before excavation and construction of the theatre could begin, biologists meticulously identified all flora and fauna specimens inhabiting the site, so that they could be relocated in similar surroundings prior to the groundbreaking ceremony.
-This important aspect of the project inspired the creators of Joyà to develop a story centered around a character who devotes his life to the study and protection of Yucatan's natural and historic environment.
+This important aspect of the project inspired the creators of Joyà to develop a story centered around a character who devotes his life to the study and protection of Yucatán's natural and historic environment.